yudong-94/personal-website/_posts/blogs/2025-04-05-OneOnOneTips.md

   - career
 ---

+---

+This article was initially posted on [Towards Data Science](https://towardsdatascience.com/mastering-11s-as-a-data-scientist-from-status-updates-to-career-growth/).

+---

 **Use your 1:1s to gain visibility, solve challenges, and advance your career**

 I have been a data team manager for six months, and my team has grown from three to five.